What hiring managers actually look for

 Do preschool teachers need CPR certification?

 Yes.
 Pediatric CPR and first aid certification are required by virtually all preschool and childcare centers.
+A combined Adult and Pediatric First Aid, CPR, and AED course from a provider such as the American Red Cross is a common way to meet the requirement.

 How do I list daycare experience on a resume?